biicode/docs/examples/lib_httpserver.rst

 Just modify the body and/or headers of Response object in your method and the server will do all the work.

-How can i use it?
+How can I use it?
 -----------------

 * Just copy the files contained in the following section to a new block.